Skip to main content

 Hemorrhage

-• Hemorrhage, including major hemorrhage defined as symptomatic bleeding in a critical area or organ, can occur with OJEMDA.
-In the pooled safety population, hemorrhagic events occurred in 37% of patients, including epistaxis in 26% and intratumoral hemorrhage in 9%
+• Hemorrhage, including major hemorrhage defined as symptomatic bleeding in a critical area or organ, can occur with OJEMDA

 • Advise patients and caregivers of the risk of hemorrhage during treatment

-• Monitor for signs and symptoms of hemorrhage and evaluate as clinically indicated
+• Monitor for signs and symptoms of hemorrhage, evaluate as clinically indicated, and consult and follow dosing modifications

 Skin toxicity including photosensitivity